m2osw/fluid-settings/README.md

 The validator allows us to verify that the values are considered valid.
 If it doesn't match the type of data accepted by that validator, then the value is refused and an error is sent back to the sender.
-We use the advgetopt validator feature and extend that library as required by our needs.
+We use the advgetopt validator feature and extend that library as required as per our needs.

 **Note:** Since we use the advgetopt library, it is possible to change the syntax with names such as: